code-and-effect/effective_datatables/README.md

 The effective_datatables DSL is made up of 5 sections: `collection`, `datatable`, `filters` `bulk_actions`, `charts`

-Each section has 3 or 4 different commands.

 As well, a datatable can be initialized with `attributes`.

 ## attributes

 When initialized with a Hash, that hash is available throughout the entire datatable as `attributes`.

-These attributes are serialized and stored in a cookie.
+These attributes are serialized and stored in an encrypted cookie.
 Objects won't work.
 Keep it simple.

 Attributes cannot be changed by search, filter, or state in any way.
+They're guaranteed to be the same as when first initialized.

 ```ruby
 class PostsController < ApplicationController